LGBTQ rights in Alabama

+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals in the U.S. state of Alabama have federal protections, but still face legal challenges and discrimination on the state level that are not experienced by non-LGBTQ residents.
+LGBTQ rights in Alabama—a Republican Party stronghold located in both the Deep South and greater Bible Belt—are severely limited in comparison to other states.
+As one of the most socially conservative states in the U.S., Alabama is one of the only two states along with neighboring Mississippi where recent opinion polls show that opposition to same-sex marriage outnumbers support.
+Same-sex sexual activity in Alabama was legalized in accordance with the 2003 Lawrence v.
+Texas decision.
+The state's anti-sodomy provisions were repealed in 2019; making it the first state in the Gulf Coast to codify same-sex sexual activity into state law.

 Law regarding same-sex sexual activity

 Same-sex sexual activity has been legal in Alabama since 2003, when the United States Supreme Court decision in Lawrence v.
 Texas struck down all state sodomy laws.
 On May 23, 2019, the Alabama House of Representatives passed, with 101 voting yes and 3 absent, Alabama Senate Bill 320, which repeals the ban on "deviate sexual intercourse".
 On May 28, 2019, the Alabama State Senate passed Alabama Senate Bill 320, with 32 yea and 3 absent.
 The bill took effect on September 1, 2019.

 The age of consent in Alabama is 16 years old; however, sexual contact is legal with someone under 16 years and within 2 years of the older individual.
 In 2019, this provision was extended to members of the same sex.
 It had previously only been allowed for individuals of the opposite sex.
 A few other US states still keep these types of age-of-consent clauses, exclusively applying them to individuals of opposite sexes.